-The good news is that some exercise — even if it is minimal — is better than none External Site.
-As always, before you start a new exercise routine, talk to your personal doctor.
+The good news is that some exercise — even if it is minimal — is better than none.
+As always, before you start a new exercise routine, talk to your primary care provider.
 This is particularly important if you have a chronic health condition or are recovering from an injury or illness.
 Even if you’re healthy, it’s a good idea to talk to a professional, who may have advice about how to get started safely.

 8 ways to get back into the habit of exercise